-The authorized share capital of the Corporation consists of an unlimited number of Subordinate Shares, Multiple Shares, Class A preference shares (the "Class A shares") and Class B preference shares (the "Class B shares").
-As at August 31, 2023, 15,691,100 Multiple Shares and 28,793,378 Subordinate Shares were issued and outstanding.
-No Class A shares or Class B shares are presently issued and outstanding.
+The authorized share capital of the Corporation consists of an unlimited number of Subordinate Shares, Multiple Shares, Class A shares and Class B shares.
+As at August 31, 2023, 1,602,217 Multiple Shares and 14,009,952 Subordinate Shares were issued and outstanding.
+No Class A Shares or Class B Shares are presently issued and outstanding.
 The following is a summary of the material characteristics attached to the authorized classes of shares of the capital stock of the Corporation.